morganwalker/simple-python-http/README.md

  1. [x] Fork the this repository.
  2. [x] Create a dockerfile for the repository
- 3. [ ] Setup tests on Travis CI which run in that -- **test.py is running but I'd like to add another one**
+ 3. [x] Setup tests on Travis CI which run in that
  4. [x] Travis CI should produce a image and push that to Docker Hub(just a free public repo).
  5. [x] Submit link to your github repository, include the docker hub link in your repository.
 ***